oneops/oneops.github.io/user/design/ssl-certificate-component.md

 _Domain Name_: tbd

 Once generated, the certificate is downloaded and its data is used for the values of the attributes _Key_, _Certificate_, _SSL CA Certificate Key_ and _Time remaining to expiry_.

+# Monitoring

-A Nagios monitoring script is generated for the time remaining until the expiry in each environment.
+A Nagios monitoring script is generated for the time remaining until the expiry in each environment for certificates.
 The created monitoring data is available on the _monitors_ tab of the certificate component in the platform deployed in an environment.

 The monitoring triggers notifications when the expiry date is within the next month and alerts are raised about the expiry.
 If you change the monitor thresholds' _State_ from _Notify Only_ to _Defunct_, the certificate expiry triggers an automatic replacement of the certificate with a new auto-provisioned certificate.

+Monitoring and automatic replacement is not supported for non-managed certificates like the `lb-certificates`.

 # Example - Enable SSL on Tomcat